jwg4/dwr/PITCHME.md

 ## WHAT is SQLite ?
 - a SQL database
+- transactional, relational
 - serverless
 - contained in a single file
 - supported by almost every language
 - based on a small, reliable C library
 - backwards compatible
-- in cars

 ---
+# WHERE is it installed?
+In cars.

+---
 ## WHY is it in cars?
-- don't choose Microsoft SQL server - your car doesn't have that much RAM
+- don't choose Microsoft SQL server - your car doesn't have that much RAM.
-- don't even choose postgresql - don't want to configure shared_buffer
+- don't even choose postgresql - don't want to configure shared_buffer on a car.
-- don't choose XML - harder to read, harder to structure data
+- don't choose XML - harder to read, harder to structure data.
-- don't choose a custom binary format - guys in garages want to write to it
+- don't choose a custom binary format - guys in garages want to write to it.

 ---
 ## HOW do I use SQLite?